-Hockney has spent much of 2019 in Normandy drawing the landscape of Northern France.
+During 2019, Hockney began visiting Normandy to draw the landscape of Northern France.
 In September, a show of these recent works, La Grande Cour, inaugurates PACE gallery’s new headquarters in New York’s Chelsea district.
-Hockney’s drawings depict the arrival of spring in precisely captured moments, and in one case collected as an expansive 24-panel panorama.
-[NESTED]These landscapes speak especially to his renewed fascination—the motivation for his move to France—with the medieval Bayeux tapestry as a depiction of multiple narratives and temporalities within the one pictorial field.
+Hockney’s drawings depict the arrival of the Norman spring in precisely captured moments, and in one case collected as an expansive 24-panel panorama.
+[NESTED]These landscapes speak especially to his renewed fascination with the Bayeux tapestry as a medieval depiction of multiple narratives and temporalities within the one pictorial field.

 Every time we get the spring I get thrilled. … This was a big theme, and one I could confidently do: the infinite variety of nature.

-- Hockney–Van Gogh: The Joy of Nature, Van Gogh Museum, Amsterdam (Mar 1–May 26); catalogue with text by Hans den Hartog Jager.
+- Hockney – Van Gogh: The Joy of Nature, Van Gogh Museum, Amsterdam, The Netherlands (Mar 1–May 26); catalogue.

-- James Scott: Films by James Scott, Etchings by David Hockney, Anita Rogers Gallery, New York (Jun 19–July 27).
+- Films by James Scott, Etchings by David Hockney, Anita Rogers Gallery, New York, NY USA (Jun 19–Jul 27).

 - David Hockney's Yosemite and Masters of California Basketry, Heard Museum, Phoenix (Oct 28, 2019–Jun 28, 2020).